Harish8622/SentryCam-AWS/README.md

 ## ✨ “Future Work

 - Create a dashboard to visualise alerts over time and to allow users to upload their own images.
+- Optimise configuration to optimise cost and speed.
 - Replace the base model what a custom trained and hyperparameter-tuned CNN.
 - Add additional vehicle classes.
 - Use higher definition images to improve accuracy.